-The first half of season four you couldn’t swing a dead cat without hitting an episode that was about family.
+During the first half of season four you couldn’t swing a dead cat without hitting an episode that was about family.
 In addition to the episode Family, which dealt with Picard’s and Worf’s families, there was Brothers, which was all about Data’s family.
 Later came Reunion, an episode was about Worf’s own family.
 Suddenly Human is an episode all about family, as is Reunion, Future Imperfect and Final Mission.
 Data’s Day features the formation of a new family.
 Heck, Legacy and Redemption even dealt with a dead crew member’s family!

 The relationships between crew (and cast) deepened, and they got to celebrate the 80th and 100th episodes of TNG as well.
 The original Star Trek series lasted 79 episodes, so getting to 80 felt like a milestone, and getting to 100 (even though I disagree with the counting, as I’ll discuss in Legacy) was another one.

 Gates McFadden was growing her own family during season four, as she was pregnant.
 During Data’s Day she was around 4 months pregnant and in The Host she was 7 1/2 months pregnant.
 After her son was born, Brent Spiner would become his godfather.
 Beverly Crusher also finally gets an excellent episode of her own!
 Marina will have to wait a bit longer for hers.